-This measure has not been tested at the health plan level; consequently, the minimum number of providers per plan has not been determined.
+This record has not been tested at the health plan level; consequently, the minimum number of providers per plan has not been determined.

 In Use: Have measure results been reported at this level previously?
 Not available.

 Reliability & Validity: Is there published evidence about the reliability and validity of the measure when reported at this level of aggregation?
-Not available.

 Unintended consequences: What are the potential unintended consequences of reporting at this level of aggregation?

-Not available.
+Provider Level

-Provider Level Individual practitioner: Can compare individual health care professionals
+Individual practitioner: Can compare individual health care professionals